-Let’s start by first making it very clear that whatever type of behavior others exhibit with you, is not a reflection of who you are but rather of who they are.
+Let’s start by first making it very clear that whatever type of behavior others exhibit with you is not a reflection of who you are but rather a reflection of who they are.
 Keeping that in mind will help you not to take things too personally.
-I know its sounds simplistic and if you are like me, it can take you many years to learn to accept this wisdom.
+I know its sounds simplistic and if you are anything like me, it might take you years to learn to accept this wisdom.
 In the past I used to take things too personally; over time I’ve discovered what others think about me has nothing to do with me…what changed?
-My perception!.
+My perception!

 Your perception; which is your focus; changes as you spend more time on your own self development.
 As you start embracing yourself, what others say or think about you becomes less important and less hurtful.

 No one knows you better than you know yourself.
-Many of us are even struggling to fully understand and remember who we are at our core, so how can somebody else who can not see inside of you, feel like you or act like you, understand or have any real idea of who you are?… it is impossible!….therefore their judgement is nothing but a guess at most.
+Many of us are even struggling to fully understand and remember who we are at our core, so how can somebody else who cannot see inside of you, feel like you or act like you, understand or have any real idea of who you are?
+It’s not possible, therefore their judgements are nothing but “projections” at most.

 The first thing to do when others try to put you down is remind yourself that they are intimidated by you.
 If you didn’t intimidate them, if you were not important in their thoughts, they would not bother to try to put you down.

-Let’s say you have a dream or a goal; you will encounter three types of people.
-Those who will support you, those who openly disagree with you and those who will try to mock you openly by ridiculing your dreams and the most toxic yet, the ones who are silent but their behavior towards you does all the talking.
+Let’s say you have a dream or a goal; you will encounter different types of people: Those who will support you, those who openly disagree with you, those who will try to mock you openly by ridiculing your dreams and the most toxic yet, the ones who are silent but their behavior towards you does all the talking.

 I learned those who try put me down usually resent something about my choices, not me personally.
-My strong belief on my dreams seems to disturb those who feel I should either live victimizing myself for the abuse imposed on me or live apologizing for my life because of the mistakes I made; instead I choose to work on myself and on turning my dreams into a reality.
-Those who like to see me fail obviously will have a tremendous dislike at how I handle myself because by simply focusing on me I am taking away from them one more excuse not to do that which they claim they wish they had; with that I am also stopping them from having one more person to victimize.
-If life lesson’s made them bitter or sarcastic, they will try to make sure others become sarcastic or bitter about life as well.
+My strong belief on my dreams seems to disturb those who feel I should either live victimizing myself for the abuse imposed on me or live apologizing for my life because of the mistakes I made; regardless of what they think, I choose to work on myself and on turning my dreams into reality.
+Those who like to see me fail obviously will have tremendous dislike at how I handle myself because by simply focusing on me, I am taking away from them one more excuse not to do that which they claim they wish they had; with that I am also stopping them from having one more person to bully.
+Unfortunately if life lesson’s made them bitter or sarcastic, they will try to make sure others become sarcastic or bitter about life as well.
 It matters not how much they may smile on the outside, those people know they are miserable and vindictive inside and rather than spend the time working on themselves, they pick someone else to pay the price for their own lack of introspection.

-Another thing I have learned; which at times I still forget; is not to tell someone else my dreams/goals until they’ve been reached.
-The only exception should be those who are very close to you, such as your partner or kids.
+Another thing I am learning ;yet at times I forget; is not to tell someone else my dreams/goals until they’ve been reached.
+The only exception should be those who are very close to you, such as your spouse or kids.

-Growing up I used to get super excited about an idea and I would talk openly about it; what it was, how I was going to achieve it, etc. Life has taught me that no matter how much you plan, sometimes your best plans will have to change or you will have to postpone them; that was my case yet those who like to put people down will simply relish those delays and may try to convince you and others to see such delays as failures.
+I used to get super excited about an idea and I would talk openly about it; what it was, how I was going to achieve it, etc. Life has taught me that no matter how much you plan, sometimes your best plans will have to change or you will have to postpone them, yet those who like to put people down will simply relish those delays and may try to convince you and others to see such delays as failures.

-What to do in regards to your own personality?..
-Should you force yourself to create a superficial image in order to be pleasing and not have others put you down?…Hell NO!!!.
+What to do in regarding your own personality–should you force yourself to create a superficial image in order to be pleasing and not have others put you down?…Hell NO!!!.
 People who want to put you down will find any reason to do so.
-No matter how much you may think you will please them, if they have made up their mind about who you are or who you should be, there will be no changing their mind.
+No matter how much you may think changing yourself for their sake will please them; if they have made up their mind about who you are or who you should be; there will be no changing their mind.
 The only way they will change their mind is when and if they are ready to do so.

 You have the responsibility to look at your own life and make sure to work on the things you still need to heal or to develop on.
 You also have the right to be yourself even if that self is different than most people out there.
 Personally I can come across as quirky, nervous, shy or depending on the situation others can perceive me as indifferent.
-In the past it caused me much heartache.
-I have learned through trial and error that is okay to be myself.
+In the past it caused me much heartache, I have learned through trial and error that is okay to be myself.
 I don’t need to pretend or force myself to be someone I am not in order for others to feel comfortable around me.
 I have learned when to ignore people’s ignorance and when to stand up for myself.
 Those who know me well are aware that although shy, I’m no doormat; those who don’t, quickly learn it.
 I respect the right everyone has to live their lives in whatever way they wish to, so long as their lives do not impose on mine–what I am advocating here is self respect.
 People who have self respect do not go looking for fights but also do not let others abuse them.
-I learned to say what its on my mind openly, politely yet directly.
+I learned to say what is on my mind openly, politely yet directly.
 I also learned that no matter what, those who like to twists things will twist my words, their meaning or the tone when gossiping about me to others.
 The one thing I can do when I am made aware of such gossip is to remind myself not to let their ignorance and maliciousness get the best of me.

 Once I started to let go of the hypocritical or tyrannical people in my life, new experiences happened, new people entered my life.
-Looking back at certain times, certain amazing people I’ve met; I would not have had that opportunity had I chose to remain focused on trying to get the approval of people who ultimately don’t approve of themselves.
+Looking back at some amazing times and people I’ve met; I would not have had that opportunity had I chose to remain focused on trying to get the approval of people who ultimately don’t approve of themselves.
 If they did approve of themselves they would not be looking for someone else to put down in order to feel better about who they are.
-People who don’t like you and want to put you down will continue to do so no matter what you try to do to show them who you are.
+People who don’t like you and want to put you down will continue to do so no matter what you try to do in order to show them who you are.
 It is in their nature to do so and only life can change their views.
-It is not your job to chase after people who have no time for you only than to mock you, gossip behind you back, or put you down.
+It is not your job to chase after people who have no time for you only than to mock you, gossip behind you back, harass you or put you down.

 There is a beautiful Japanese story of a great Zen Master who was being put down by a man who liked to insult and abuse people.
-The Zen Master stood his ground, not by fighting but simply focusing on the beauty around him.
+The Zen Master stood his ground and focused on the beauty around him.
 What did the Zen Master do?… He starved the man from whatever twisted delight he got from putting others down.
 Ultimately that story is a lesson of knowing when to be passive and when to stand your ground.

-What am writing here is not something I just read on a book; it has been my personal experience to deal with people who like to play sick games (to the point of stalking) they like to put people down, and tell half ass versions of things…to what end?…simply for sick pleasure.
+What I’m writing here is not something I just read on a book; it has been my personal experience to deal with people who like to play sick games (to the point of stalking) they like to put people down subtly and tell half ass versions of things…to what end?…simply for sick pleasure.
 Those type of people can either control you by the chaos they can bring to your life or you can control them and yourself by simply looking at their actions as that of very empty bitter souls.